Etsy logo

 Discovery

-Service blueprint - Employee journey mapping
+Service blueprint: Employee journey mapping

-Problem synthesis - Key findings and friction points
+Problem synthesis: Key findings and friction points